Whether we like it or not, communication lies at the heart of everything we do, and mastering communication skills matters.

 If you’re enjoying this article, you might also like these empowering collaboration quotes on teamwork & success.

 5. Be Open And Impartial To Create Empathy

-When we choose to listen in a way that is open and unbiased, this allows us to focus on the speaker and understand WHAT is going on for the other person.
+When we choose to listen openly and unbiasedly, we can focus on the speaker and understand what is going on for the other person.

 This creates empathy.

 Empathy helps to deepen our connections and better understand others.

 6. Paraphrasing is an essential communication skill